offero/offero.github.io/index.markdown

 ### Bamboo, a Redis-backed Job Queuing System

-At Wanderu, I built and open-sourced a job queuing system built on top of Redis.
+At a previous company, I built and open-sourced a job queuing system built on top of Redis.
 The system itself is a reliable distributed redis-backed job queuing system with ack/fail semantics and support for multiple languages.